morikuni/failure-example/simple-crud/README.md

 Example app for handling application errors with [github.com/morikuni/failure](https://github.com/morikuni/failure).
 The application is simple CRUD application which operate with key like a key-value store.
+Since it's just an exmple, there are race condition problem when multiple clients request for the same key.

 ## How to try?